biblius/vaultwarden-install/README.md

    bash <(curl https://raw.githubusercontent.com/biblius/vaultwarden-install/master/vw-install.sh) /path/to/binary
    ```

-4. [Uninstall Vaultwarden]
+4. Uninstall Vaultwarden

    On your remote, run the following script.
-It will purge all files and user configuration from the device. mkcert and argon will
+It will purge all files and user configuration from the device created by the first 2 scripts. mkcert and argon will
    have to be removed manually.
    ```bash
    bash <(curl https://raw.githubusercontent.com/biblius/vaultwarden-install/master/vw-purge.sh)